If you are searching examples or an application online

 One-step Linear methods

-n is the independent Real variable, h the size-step, and F is a vectorial function of var x
+where \(x_{n}\) is a vector of Rn, \(t_{n}\) is the real and independent variable, h the size-step, and F is a vector function of xn, tn, h, ie

 Note that this problem, is really an equations system.

-There are other methods called multi-step, which for to forward a step is required two or more previous steps and there are not linear methods, we will not discuss them here.
+There are other methods called multi-step, which for to forward a step is required two or more previous steps and there are not linear methods, we will not discuss both kinds of methods here.

 Runge-Kutta methods are a specialization of one-step numerical methods .
 Essentially, what characterizes Runge-Kutta methods is that the error is of the form